 The Society for History in the Federal Government is pleased to announce the winners of its annual prize competition.
-The Society’s prestigious awards recognize exemplary works of history presented in several different categories.
-All recipients are deemed to have made significant contributions to furthering our understanding of the history of the federal government.
-The awards will be presented at the Society’s annual meeting on March 17, 2016, at the Joint Annual Meeting of the National Council on Public History and the Society for History in the Federal Government at the Renaissance Baltimore Harborplace Hotel, in Baltimore, MD.
-Congratulations to all of our 2016 winners.
-For more information on the Society for History in the Federal Government and its awards program, go to http://shfg.org/shfg/awards/awards-requirements/
+The Society’s prestigious awards recognize exemplary works of history presented in diverse formats for a variety of audiences, all of which further understanding of the history of the federal government.
+The awards will be presented at the Society’s annual meeting on April 13 at the National Archives in Washington, DC.
+Congratulations to all of our 2016/2017 winners.
+For more information on the Society for History in the Federal Government and its awards program, go to http://shfg.org/shfg/awards/awards-requirements/.

 This year’s prize recipients are: